 Question Number Answer Mark 12 Answers will be credited according to the learner's demonstration of knowledge and understanding of the material, using the indicative content and levels descriptors below.
 The indicative content that follows is not prescriptive.
 Answers may cover some or all of the indicative content but learners should be rewarded for other relevant answers.
-8 Indicative content could include: Advantages May be a tax efficient way of purchasing the vehicle Lease costs may be lower in the short run - no upfront costs Could include a service/repair plan in the cost of the lease The vehicle can changed on a regular basis by taking out a new lease Sometimes an option to purchase at the end of the lease Spreads the costs/ helps to budgetUsually new vehicle Disadvantages He can't modify the vehicle to suit his needs/ his needs may change He will never own the vehicle during the term of the lease Service/repair costs may not be included Locked into an agreement Loss of vehicle if fail to make the payments document i document for now to apply levels-based mark schemes.
+8 Indicative content could include: Advantages May be a tax efficient way of purchasing the vehicle Lease costs may be lower in the short run - no upfront costs Could include a service/repair plan in the cost of the lease The vehicle can changed on a regular basis by taking out a new lease Sometimes an option to purchase at the end of the lease Spreads the costs/ helps to budget Usually new vehicle Disadvantages He can't modify the vehicle to suit his needs/ his needs may change He will never own the vehicle during the term of the lease Service/repair costs may not be included Locked into an agreement Loss of vehicle if fail to make the payments

+Mark scheme (award up to 8 marks) refer to the guidance on the cover of this document for how to apply levels-based mark schemes.
 Level Mark Descriptor Level 0 0 No rewardable material.
 Level 1 1-3 Demonstrates isolated knowledge and understanding of relevant information; there may be major gaps or omissions.
 Provides little evidence of application and links between relevant information.
 Analysis likely to consist of basic description of information.
 Meaning may be conveyed but in a non-specialist way; response lacks clarity and fails to provide an adequate answer to the question.
 Level 2 4-6 Demonstrates accurate knowledge and understanding of relevant information with a few omissions.
 Evidence of application demonstrating some linkages and interrelationships between factors leading to an analysis being presented.
 Demonstrates the use of logical reasoning, clarity, and appropriate specialist technical language.
 Level 3 7-8 Demonstrates accurate and thorough knowledge and understanding of relevant information; any gaps or omissions are minor.
 Evidences thorough application leading to a balanced analysis containing linkages and interrelationships between factors.
 Logical reasoning evidenced throughout response which is clear and uses specialist technical language consistently.